Warning

 B.2.1.
 General Conditions

-The IMAS SG provides executive guidance and oversight of all work undertaken by the RB and associated IMAS Technical Working Groups (TWGs).
+The IMAS SG provides executive guidance and oversight of all work undertaken by the RB and associated IMAS technical working groups (TWGs).

 The SG is charged with ensuring that the IMAS framework remains fit for purpose, it is responsible for providing strategic direction and policy guidance to ensure the ongoing coherence and utility of IMAS in line with the evolving needs of the sector, as the global context changes.
-The principle tool that the SG uses to achieve this is through its consideration and approval of the IMAS workplan.
+The principal tool that the SG uses to achieve this is through its consideration and approval of the IMAS workplan.

 Whilst the SG does not concern itself with the technical detail contained in IMAS, it does fulfil an important quality management function and is responsible for ensuring that new or amended IMAS guidance is developed in line with the approved workplan and in accordance with the rules of procedure set out in IMAS 01.10.